-4. VOLLEY FOR GOAL
+5. HEAD FOR GOAL

 Setup: Divide players into two teams who stand in a line either side of a wide goal.
-First player in each line must stand behind a cone that is positioned 15 yards away from goal.
+First player in each line must stand behind a cone that is positioned 10 yards away from goal.
 First player from other line starts in goal.
-Coach stands next to one post with all the balls.
+Coach crouches next to one post with all the balls.

-- Coach throws ball in front of player, who runs forward and must volley and strike the ball with their instep after one bounce, targeting the corners of the goal. - After shooting, player goes in goal and goalkeeper goes to back of his team's line. - First team to 10 goals wins.
+- Coach throws ball in front of player, who runs forward and heads at goal. - After heading ball, player goes in goal and goalkeeper goes to back of his team's line. - First team to 10 goals wins.